How to Tell When Your Child Can Safely Hold Down the Fort

 4. They Follow Rules

 Does your child listen to you when you’re home?
-If you tell them to do something, do they follow blindly or push back?
+If you tell them to do something, do they follow unthinkingly or push back?
 If your child doesn’t follow the rules when you’re home with them, they probably won’t follow them when alone.
 As a parent, you want to be able to trust your child.
 If you can’t do that yet, it’s probably not time for them to stay alone.

 5. They Can Resist Peer Pressure

 Is your child easily persuaded?
 Or do they know how to stand on their own two feet?
 If your child typically gives in to peer pressure, leaving them alone could be trouble.
 For example, you might tell your child they aren’t allowed to have friends over.
-But it might just happen if their friends decide they want to throw a party.
+But it might happen if their friends decide to throw a party.

 6. They Aren’t Afraid to Be Alone